Sources: White House lawyers research impeachment

 But lawyers in the White House counsel's office have consulted experts in impeachment during the past week and have begun collecting information on how such proceedings would work, a person briefed on the matter told CNN.

-The White House did not comment for the story.
+The White House originally did not comment for this story.
+After publication, a White House official said "it's not true" that White House lawyers are researching impeachment procedures.

 One outside attorney close to the office of White House counsel Don McGahn cast doubt on impeachment preparations, saying it wouldn't be something McGahn would authorize.

-Note: UPDATE: This story has been updated to reflect White House comment.